Two-Step Equations

-Directions: Use the whole numbers 1 through 9, at most one time each, to find the largest (or smallest) possible values for x.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to find the greatest (or least) possible values for x.

 Hint